 Without fail, every client tells us that they want to ensure that what happened to their family does not happen again.
 We use our experience as Inquest solicitors to give you the platform to achieve this.

-If you go on to make a claim for compensation, we think it is better for you if you work with the same solicitor.
+If you go on to make a claim for compensation for your loved one’s death, you can work with the same solicitor at Barratts.
 This saves you from having to explain your situation to someone new at such a difficult time.
 All the lawyers in our Personal Injury, Clinical Negligence and Criminal Injury Compensation (CICA) Departments attend Inquests for clients.
 This means you work with the same solicitor during the inquest and for your compensation claim.

 You will receive sympathetic, personal and practical advice from Barratts Solicitors.
 We can do this because we are small and we care.
 We recognise that the death of a family member is extremely traumatic.
 If you have to face complex legal questions and the possibility of giving evidence in Court alone, this adds to the devastation.
 It is very important to us that we ease the burden of an Inquest for you.